Jasig/ssp-data-importer/README.md

 $> chmod +x bin/runJob.sh

 # To run hourly using cron add the following line to your crontab
-# Generating an email from cron is generally not necessary because
+# Generating an email from cron is typically not necessary because
 # the application generates an email on both successful and errored
 # executions.
 Check its log files for more detail.
+But when first
+# experimenting with this app, you might want to leave off the 2>&1
+# so cron will attempt to email errors.
+#
 #   0 0-23 * * * /opt/ssp/ssp-data-importer/bin/runJob.sh >> /dev/null 2>&1
+#
+# NB The application does not protect against multiple instances of
+# itself running at the same time.
+Consider wrapping the runJob.sh
+# script in a 'flock' command to protect against simultaneous
+# executions.
+E.g.
+#
+#   0 0-23 * * * flock -n /tmp/ssp-data-importer.lck /opt/ssp/ssp-data-importer/bin/runJob.sh >> /dev/null 2>&1
 $> crontab -e

 # Or to test the application just execute runJob.sh.